joes0451/SDKManager/ReadMe.txt

 The packages highlighted in green are packages that are currently installed.
 The ones in gold are packages that are installed and that an update is available for.

-It is recommended that you only install up to two packages at a time.
+It is recommended that you only install up to two packages at a time, but one at a time is preferable.

 If there are a large number of packages to update, or doing "Update all installed packages" has issues, it might be faster to manually